-49.2 Either party may request negotiations of a successor Agreement by notifying the other party in writing no sooner than January 1, 2024 and no later than January 31, 2025.
+49.2 Either party may request negotiations of a successor Agreement by notifying the other party in writing no sooner than January 1, 2026 and no later than January 31, 2026.
 In the event that such notice is given, negotiations will begin at a time agreed upon by the parties.
 THE PARTIES, BY THEIR SIGNATURES BELOW, ACCEPT AND AGREE TO THE TERMS AND CONDITIONS OF THIS COLLECTIVE BARGAINING AGREEMENT.

-Executed this ___ day of ___________, 2022.
+Executed this 24th day of January, 2025.